CryptoUserGuide

 Non-Fungible Tokens (NFTs)

-NFTs are unique digital assets that represent ownership of specific items or pieces of content.
-Key aspects include:
+Unique digital assets representing ownership of specific items or content

 Decentralized Autonomous Organizations (DAOs)

-DAOs are blockchain-based entities that operate through smart contracts and community governance.
-Features include:
+Blockchain-based entities operating through smart contracts and community governance

-Examples of DAOs include MakerDAO (governing the DAI stablecoin), Uniswap (decentralized exchange governance), and Decentraland (virtual world governance).
-DAOs are exploring new models of organization and collaboration, but also face challenges related to legal status, security, and effective decision-making at scale.
+Examples include MakerDAO (governing the DAI stablecoin), Uniswap (decentralized exchange governance), and Decentraland (virtual world governance).

 Crypto History Timeline